triSYCL/sycl/README.md

-# SYCL for Vitis 2021.1: experimental melting pot with Intel oneAPI DPC++ SYCL and triSYCL for Xilinx FPGA
+# SYCL for Vitis 2021.2: experimental melting pot with Intel oneAPI DPC++ SYCL and triSYCL for AMD/Xilinx FPGA

-Intel staging area for llvm.org contribution.
-Home for Intel LLVM-based projects:

 This project is about assessing the viability of unifying 2 of the current open-source implementations of the SYCL standard